ankitects/ankimobile-docs/src/preferences.md

 It is also possible to customize the frequency and amount of backups that are created, via the settings at the top of the backups section.
-You can change 15 to a different number to adjust the number of backups
+You can change 15 to a different number to adjust the number of backups.

-- set it to zero to disable backups completely.
+Set it to zero to disable backups completely.

 If you’re unable to get AnkiMobile to start due to a serious error, you can still retrieve the backups from the iTunes file sharing area: